Business Intelligence in Manufacturing

 What Changes in Business

 Our BI practice is influenced by the ‘great thinkers’ of BI, in particular the seminal work “The Data Warehouse Toolkit” by the Kimball group, understandably not a household name outside the BI community.
 The office copy of the book has a post-it note stuck on the front saying “thanks be to Kimball”.
 The book suggests a ‘Publishing Metaphor’ which suggests we need to understand the business, deliver high quality data, sustain the BI environment to maintain trust and to present the data of interest in a consumable way.
+We continue to put this book under the nose of new hires.

 In order to get the year-on-year efficiency gain, manufacturers need it is clear that operations will change even if the systems stay the same.
 There is bound to be some rework, squeezing more value out of the original investment in BI and reporting.